 Elizabeth MacBride and Elaine Pofeldt started $200K Freelancer in 2011 to help ambitious professionals make the most out of the big opportunity in today’s economy: working for yourself.

 We’ve written hundreds of articles, edited magazines, established web sites, consulted for fast-growth businesses, and done a lot of other things on our paths to supporting families with freelance incomes.
+Our latest project is EmergencyEditor.com, a service to help businesses and organizations address their last-minute editing needs.
 We believe it is possible to work for yourself, and make enough money to buy health insurance and send your kids to college.